-NAICS, short for North American Industry Classification System, is a coding system used to categorize businesses by industry.
-Pronounced NAKES (like “snakes”), this six-digit business NAICS code category was created by the federal government of North America.
+NAICS (North American Industry Classification System) is a coding system used to categorize businesses by industry.
+This six-digit business NAICS code category was created by the federal government of North America.
 The collaboration involved the United States, Canada and Mexico and was initiated in 1997 with changes and updates made to the categorization system every five years.
 (The last update was made in 2017.)

 Unless you’re a government contractor, you are not required to have a NAICS code.
 (We’ll get to government contractors a little later.)
 However, assuming that your business, whether a Limited-Liability Company (LLC) or other for-profit entity, does not bid on government contracts and that your company focuses on the private sector, there are a number of other advantages in acquiring your NAICS code.